-Those who got the Model S or X with new hardware and upset not getting complete features announced earlier here is the reason you should be happy.
-Tesla is working on a new software for the Tesla Model S or X automaker’s brand-new self-driving-ready hardware which Elon Musk, CEO of the company said to be rolled out in “incrementally in monthly releases”.
+Those who got the Model S or X with new hardware and are upset about not getting complete features announced earlier, here is the reason you should be happy.
+Tesla is working on new software for the Tesla Model S or X automaker’s brand-new self-driving-ready hardware, which Elon Musk, CEO of the company, said to be rolled out “incrementally in monthly releases.”

 Enhanced Autopilot adds these new capabilities to the Tesla Autopilot driving experience.
 Your Tesla will match speed to traffic conditions, keep within a lane, automatically change lanes without requiring driver input, transition from one freeway to another, exit the freeway when your destination is near, self-park when near a parking spot and be summoned to and from your garage.-Tesla

 Tesla is implementing these features in version 8.1 of Tesla’s operating system through an over-the-air update within three weeks.
 We expect that ‘On-ramp to Off-ramp’ capability should be available in the first-generation autopilot vehicles with version 8.1.

 The ‘Autosteer’ feature on the second-generation Autopilot vehicle will become ‘Autosteer+’ and should be more efficient at automatically steering the vehicle with now 3 front-facing cameras instead of one.
 The two generation models will look like same after updation but the difference will become greater starting from there with what Musk is referring to as “monthly releases”.